WWF Shotgun Saturday Night

-WWF Shotgun Saturday Night is a professional wrestling television program that was produced by the World Wrestling Federation (WWF).
+WWF Shotgun Saturday Night, or simply Shotgun Saturday Night, is a professional wrestling television program that was produced by the World Wrestling Federation (WWF).
 It aired from January 4, 1997, through August 21, 1999, as a syndicated broadcast.
 Originally the show had a unique format by taking place in clubs and other locations and made to be a more adult-oriented product.
 This experimental format was scrapped after only six weeks, and Shotgun Saturday Night was repackaged into a regular arena-taped show featuring midcard and lowcard talent, replacing WWF Superstars.
 Shotgun Saturday Night itself was replaced by WWF Jakked in 1999.

 History

 The show's original concept was unusual for its time; it aired live (depending on market) on late Saturday nights, beginning 11pm, from various New York City nightlife locations.
 The promotion pushed the program as an "edgier" product than its normal weekly offerings.

 Shotgun Saturday Night debuted on January 4, 1997, from the Mirage Nightclub in New York.
 One of the most memorable moments of the debut episode occurred when Marlena climbed on the ring apron during a match between Goldust and The Sultan, and removed her top, causing the Sultan to be distracted and lose the match.
 Though she was wearing pasties, and though her back was facing the camera, this incident was a precursor for the tone of WWF programming for the next several years.
 The risque late night nature of the show also led to another moment, where Sunny teased a home "sex tape", which ended up in a comedic segment featuring a Fondle Me Elmo.

 Later episodes of Shotgun Saturday Night were broadcast from the All-Star Cafe in Times Square, the Mirage Nightclub in Manhattan, and New York Penn Station.
 There were several unique elements to the show that did not appear on any other WWF programming at the time.
 For example, due to the confining nature of the locales it was initially broadcast from, Shotgun Saturday Night used a somewhat smaller ring than a standard 20-foot by 20-foot WWF ring.
 All three ring ropes were taped yellow; something that was not replicated until NXT debuted in 2010.

 After seven episodes, beginning in March 1997, the nightclub theme was dropped and the show's matches began being taped in an arena before or after the live Monday Night Raw show.
 It effectively replaced WWF Superstars as the company's 'B' Show, being used to recap the now two-hour Raw show with original matches featuring lower-level talent.